openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

       been held regularly for 15 years, which is longer than any other Linux fair in Europe.
 More than 200 free software projects and companies participate and it attracts nearly 12,000 visitors.
-The 17th LinuxTag presents all the latest for professional users, decision makers, developers, beginners and the Linux community ” **May 11 to 14 at the Berlin Fairgrounds**.
+The 17th LinuxTag presents all the latest for professional users, decision makers, developers, beginners and the Linux community â€” **May 11 to 14 at the Berlin Fairgrounds**.

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/GSoC2011.png)Google Summer of Codeâ–²â–¼